Nissan GT-R in motorsport: GT World Challenge Europe Endurance Cup

-The GT-R Nismo GT3 participated in the largest and most competitive GT championship, the GT World Challenge Europe Endurance Cup (known as the Blancpain Endurance Series at the time).
+The GT-R Nismo GT3 participated in the GT World Challenge Europe Endurance Cup (known as the Blancpain Endurance Series at the time).
 The car was proved to be successful in this tremendously competitive championship.
 Despite making its debut in the fourth round of the 2011 season at Magny-Cours, it was not in championship contention, only raced in the fourth and fifth rounds of the season.
 But it had good enough pace to finish an impressive 6th in Pro class, as well as to set the fastest lap of its debut race.
 2012 season was also similar, only competed in the first to fourth rounds of the season.